The only Dutch book to successfully overturn a full book ban:

 Prof. Jan Pronk, former Minister for Development Cooperation, who took political responsibility for the failure of the Dutch UN mission in Srebrenica

-“It is beyond question that The Cover-up General makes an important contribution to documenting the genocide in Bosnia.”
+“It is beyond doubt that The Cover-up General makes an important contribution to documenting the genocide in Bosnia.”

 Prof. Mohamed Alsiadi, genocide and human rights expert at Rutgers University, USA, seeing value in the Dutch revelations about Srebrenica (2025)